zegetech/zegetech.github.io/_posts/2020-01-04-jekyll-instant-search-with-algolia.md

 ```
 The above example used `_highlightResult` that contains attributes highlighted based on the current query.
 This aspect of the search gives user feedback on the matching parts of the results.

-We can also use a funtion returning a string, which i find better since here we can be able to pass actual html syntax for sylling.
+We can also use a function returning a string, which I find better since here we can be able to pass actual HTML syntax for styling.

 > We used this approach in zegetech website since its more flexible and presentable